rbisdorff/Digraph3/docSphinx/tutorial.rst

      #arcs x>y: 2673, #symmetric: 320, #asymmetric: 2353
      (#symmetric/#arcs) =  0.12

 In the resulting digraph instance *rdg* (see :numref:`robustthecsOutranking` Line 8), we observe 2993 such **robust pairwise outranking** situations (Line 8), in fact validated with a mean significance majority of 78% (Line 9).
-Unfortunately, they do not deliver here any linear ranking relation.
-Nearly half of the transitive closure is missing (Line 14) and 12% of the valid outranking situations correspond in fact to symmetric *indifference* situations (Line 18).
+Unfortunately, they do not deliver here any complete linear ranking relation.
+The robust outranking digraph *rdg* contains 102 (3.7%) of incomparability situations (Line 13); nearly half of its transitive closure is missing (Line 18) and 12% of the positive outranking situations correspond in fact to symmetric *indifference* situations (Line 22).

 Furthermore, the digraph instance *rdg* admits a high number (145) of outranking circuits.